Research Documentation

 - Archive Phase: Move content to appropriate location after decision:

-- Implemented features: Create ADR if significant, update feature docs
+- Implemented features: Create ADR if significant, update feature docs, delete research

-- Rejected features: Create/update ADR with concise decision record
+- Rejected features: Create/update ADR with concise decision record, delete research

 - Superseded research: Close with reference to superseding document